pg07codes/shortlr-chrome_plugin/readme.md

 - IT's READY TO USE NOW.
 ```

-## DEPRECATED!!
-*this may not work as intended as of 2019 due to various changes in the shortlr API which was used to shorten URL*
 ## Contributed by:
-- this project was developed by pg07codes.
+- this project is developed by [pg07codes](https://github.com/pg07codes).